Mahjongg

 C. Remember, once the Mah Jongg hand has been declared and exposed, the Jokers in the MJ exposures can NOT be exchanged.

-D. A DISCARDED TILE IS CLAIMED FOR “MAH JONGG” BY 2 PLAYERS: the discarded tile may be claimed by the player CLOSEST in succession to the discarder….regardless if it is for a 1st or 2nd Mah Jongg.
+D. A DISCARDED TILE IS CLAIMED FOR “MAH JONGG” BY 2 PLAYERS: the discarded tile may be claimed by the player CLOSEST in succession to the discarder….regardless if it is for an exposure or for a 1st or 2nd Mah Jongg.
 (A 2nd Mah Jongg does NOT take precedence in this case.)

 E. MAH JONGG IN ERROR.
 If a player claims two (2) Mah Jongg’s at the same time, but literally has only one (1) actual Mah Jongg, then that one (1) Mah Jongg will be honored; and the other hand will be considered “dead.”

-Even though the TILES ARE INTERCHANGEABLE between the racks, players must be cautious to NOT combine their exposures on the WRONG Rack.
-A player’s hand should be declared “dead” if the combined exposures do not match a hand on the NMJL or Siamese cards.
+A. Even though the TILES ARE INTERCHANGEABLE between the racks, players must be cautious to NOT combine their EXPOSURES on the WRONG Rack.
+A player’s hand should be declared “dead” if the combined exposures do not match a hand on the NMJL or Siamese MJ cards.
 Remember, the tiles are interchangeable IN the racks, not ON the racks.
-However, the player may continue playing to try to build a 2nd Mah Jongg on their 2nd rack.
+However, the player must discard, and may continue playing to try to build a 2nd Mah Jongg on their 2nd rack.

 (ED’S NOTE: In a regular 4-handed NMJL version, the “dead” player has to cease playing, while everyone else continues.
 But, think of the other player’s 2 racks in the 2-handed version as 2 individual remaining players.
 If one hand is “dead,” there are still players alive.)